New Ticketing procedure for CMC Rocks QLD 2017 LIFE PASS HOLDERS:

 Getting a Licence

-The Australian National Drag Racing Association (ANDRA) provides several levels of Licences.
-While cars slower than 11.99 and bikes slower than 9.99 can use day licences issued at Street Series events, those who wish to contest major meetings must apply for an ANDRA licence.
+The International Hot Rod Association (IHRA) provides one level of Licence.
+While cars slower than 10.49 and bikes slower than 9.49 can use day licences issued at Street Series events, those who wish to contest major meetings must apply for an IHRA licence.
 This allows participation in the Track Championships and speedier processing at Street Series events.
-Cars running quicker that 10.99 and bikes quicker than 10.00 require an Unlimited Licence, which involves a medical and ANDRA membership.
-You can get your application from our Office or contact ANDRA (andra.com.au or (08) 8271 5355.
+Cars running quicker that the above times require a Licence, which involves a medical and IHRA membership.
+You can get your application from our Office.

 ...and that's it, the basics of how to go drag racing at Willowbank Raceway.
 We hope that by increasing your knowledge of drag racing we can improve your enjoyment of it.